Consider a simple reaction such as the gas-phase synthesis of hydrogen iodide from its elements: H2 + I2 → 2 HI.

 For example, if we combine the two reactants A and B at concentrations of 1 mol L1 each, the value of Q will be 0÷1=0.
 The only possible change is the conversion of some of these reacants into products.
 If instead our mixture consists only of the two products C and D, Q will be indeterminately large (1÷0) and the only possible change will be in the reverse direction.

-It is easy to see (by simple application of the le Châtelier principle) that the ratio of Q/K immediately tells us whether, and in which direction, a net reaction will occur as the system moves toward its equilibrium state.
-A schematic view of this relationship is shown below:
+By simple application of the le Châtelier principle, it is easy to see that the ratio of Q/K immediately tells us whether, and in which direction, a net reaction will occur as the system moves toward its equilibrium state.
+A schematic view of this relationship is shown for each of the three cases

 |> 1||Product concentration too high for equilibrium;